-The 17th European Meeting of People Experiencing Poverty is organised by the European Anti-Poverty Network (EAPN) with the support of the EU Commission and the EAPN Fund, and with the participation of the Austrian Presidency of the Council of the European Union
+The 18th European Meeting of People Experiencing Poverty is organised by the European Anti-Poverty Network (EAPN) with the support of the EU Commission and the EAPN Fund, and with the participation of the Finnish Presidency of the Council of the European Union

 The programme of the Meeting is available on the programme page.

 The National Networks Preparation page is filled with news from different countries of how preparations for this year’s Meeting are going!
 You can also follow us on Facebook EAPN – European Anti-Poverty Network , Instagram @EAPNEurope and Twitter @EAPNEurope!

 This years’ Meeting of People experiencing poverty was centered on five important discussion topics:

 - Participation of people experiencing poverty in the lives of their communities and societies,

 - Access to good quality health care services,

 - and access to decent jobs and equal employment opportunities for different categories.

 Over a hundred people experiencing poverty from 30 European countries prepared around these topics and were in Brussels on 18-19 November to share their knowledge and experience with each other, and with EU decision-makers.

 The 2019 European Meeting of People Experiencing Poverty took place at the beginning of a new term of the European Commission and Parliament.
 We used this opportunity to raise awareness about the history and the importance of the PeP meetings, which have been organized since 2000.
 This meeting, as with all the past meetings, allowed people with direct experience of poverty to discuss their political priorities, first at the national level and then during the European meeting.
 The goal of this meeting was to shape the agenda of the new European institutions to include the common priorities of those experiencing poverty throughout Europe.